AutoFR: Automated Filter Rule Generation for Adblocking: Implementation

-Although \toolwild{} is already an improvement over the human workflow\footnote{A human \fla{} can only do strictly worse than \toolwild{}, for the same rules, same site, and same number of times.
-A human-in-the-loop only adds more processing delay when manually selecting the rule, or when visually inspecting the result.}, we were able to design an even faster tool, which can produce rules, for a single site, in minutes as opposed to hours.
-The idea is to create rules in a realistic but controlled environment, where the expensive and slow visits to the website are performed in advance and stored once, and used during multiple MAB runs, as explained in Sec.~\ref{sec:alg-design}.
-In this section, we present the design of this implementation in a controlled environment: \tool{}-C, or \tool{} for simplicity.
+\descr{Scalable and Practical.} Although \toolwild{} is already an improvement over the human workflow, we were able to design an even faster tool, which produces rules for a single site in minutes instead of hours.
+The core idea is to create rules in a realistic but controlled environment, where the expensive and slow visits to the website are performed in advance, stored once, and then used during multiple MAB runs, as explained in Sec.~\ref{sec:alg-design}.
+In this section, we present the design of this implementation in a controlled environment: \tool{}-C, or \tool{} for simplicity. \major{An overview of our implementation is provided in Fig.~\ref{fig:autofr-impl}.
+Importantly, this allows our \tool{} tool to scale across thousands of sites and, thus, utilized as a practical tool.}